-After carrying out a thorough analysis of the North American regions, out market intelligence experts have put forth some key points on the impact of the coronavirus on the logistics industry.
+After carrying out a thorough analysis of the North American regions, out market intelligence experts have put forth some key points on the impact of the crisis on the logistics industry.

 - Manufacturing companies could expect a delay of two to three weeks in supply and raw materials and parts for production.